> Hillwalk Tours Blog > Featured Posts > Coolcations: Discover Cooler Hiking Destinations with Hillwalk Tours

 As the effects of climate change continue to shape travel preferences, Coolcations are increasingly becoming the go-to option for travelers looking to beat the heat.
 Not only do these destinations provide respite from rising temperatures, but they also offer the chance to immerse oneself in nature and culture in a quieter, more peaceful setting.
 From the rugged coastlines of Scotland to the gentle rolling hills of England, and the historic pilgrimage routes of northern Spain, Coolcations strike the perfect balance between relaxation and adventure.
 Whether you’re drawn to tranquil coastal trails, scenic countryside walks, or historical journeys, this emerging travel trend provides a sustainable, enjoyable way to explore the world while escaping the discomfort of extreme summer heat.

 For those eager to explore new horizons without the discomfort of scorching temperatures, a self-guided hiking holiday presents an ideal escape.
-The British Isles, known for their temperate climate and picturesque landscapes, are an inviting option, with mild summer temperatures ranging from 12 to 20°C (54 to 68°F) in Scotland and 15 to 20°C (59 to 68°F) in Ireland.
+The UK and Ireland, known for their temperate climate and picturesque landscapes, are an inviting option, with mild summer temperatures ranging from 12 to 20°C (54 to 68°F) in Scotland and 15 to 20°C (59 to 68°F) in Ireland.
 These cooler climates are perfect for long hikes, with trails like the Dingle Way in Ireland or the West Highland Way in Scotland allowing travelers to enjoy the crisp, refreshing air while taking in breathtaking scenery.
 In Wales, where summer temperatures typically hover between 14 to 21°C (57 to 70°F), the Pembrokeshire Coast Path offers stunning coastal vistas, while England’s Hadrian’s Wall Path, with its pleasant summer range of 15 to 22°C (59 to 72°F), invites hikers to explore ancient history in a serene environment free from extreme heat.

 Surprisingly, even destinations traditionally associated with warmer climates—like northern Spain and Portugal—can be excellent coolcation options during the off-peak months.
 Galicia, in northern Spain, experiences a milder summer climate with temperatures ranging from 15 to 25°C (59 to 77°F), making the famed Camino Frances pilgrimage route an enjoyable journey for much of the year.
 This peaceful trail winds through lush landscapes and charming villages, offering a serene, cooler alternative to more popular summer hotspots.
 Similarly, Portugal’s Rota Vicentina, also known as the Fishermen’s Trail, is best explored during spring or autumn, when temperatures range from 15 to 24°C (59 to 75°F).
 During these seasons, the weather is comfortable, the countryside vibrant, and the usual tourist crowds have receded, allowing for a more relaxed, authentic hiking experience.